Top 5 Text to Video AI Generator: A Definitive Guide

 Pros:

-- Human walking and running look grounded and natural.
+- Human walking and running look grounded and more natural.

-- Handles people interacting with objects better than many alternatives.
+- Handles people interacting with objects better than most other models.

 Cons: